apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Please note that typically, those settings don't need to be explicitly set.
 Cost per execution is the overhead of one query.
 Cost per entry is the cost per node in the index.
-Using 0.5 means the cost is half, which means the index would be used used more often (that is, even if there is a different index with similar cost).
+Using 0.5 means the cost is half, which means the index would be used more often (that is, even if there is a different index with similar cost).

 ##### <a name="indexing-rule-inheritence"></a>Indexing Rule inheritance

 `indexRules` are defined per nodeType and support nodeType inheritance.
-For example while indexing any node the indexer would lookup for applicable indexRule for that node based on its _primaryType_.
+For example while indexing any node the indexer would look up for applicable indexRule for that node based on its _primaryType_.
 If a direct match is found then that rule would be used otherwise it would look for rule for any of the parent types.
 The rules are looked up in the order of there entry